Apl223/Portfolio/Cybersecurity/Labs/DVWA/Stored XSS/README.md

 ### Security level: MEDIUM
 #
 * Changing capitilization for tags didnt work, such as <scrIPT> alert('hello') </script>
 * Found some patterns to the sanization, or where characters are being escaped.
+Looks like <<meta>script> tags are being removed
 #
 ![](./images/XSS_S1LVL2.png)
 #